iansinnott/webpack-base-project/README.md

 module.exports = {

-  entry: './src/index.js', // NOTE: We changed the path to match our new index.js location
+  entry: './src/index.js', // IMPORTANT: We changed the path to match our new index.js location

   output: {
     path: './dist',